boboxiaodd/cowboy-httpserver-template/README.md

 # Auto Save Upload file
 When the content-type is `multipart/form-data`

-It will save the  upload file to `[Priv Dir]/tmp/xxxxx` and add `path` to Params send to control' function, like
+It will save the  upload file to `[Priv Dir]/tmp/xxxxx` and add `path` to maps which send to control' function, like

 `#{<<"Param1">> := Param1, <<"Param2">> := Param2 , <<"path">> := FilePath}`

+You can change it according to your needs